 Develop awareness of key concepts related to community leadership and social justice

-Explore social problems, causes, consequences, and transformation
+Explore social injustices, root causes, impacts, and societal transformation

-Learn to work with peers collaboratively within a team
+Work with peers collaboratively within a team

 Work with Georgetown's Center for Social Justice faculty and staff

 Explore and grow into leadership capacities and skills

 Gain a firsthand look at careers in fields such as human rights, law, education, health, public service, and urban development

 Receive a Certificate of Participation Upon Successful Completion